corgibenchmark/CORGI/README.md

-# Agent Bain vs. Agent McKinsey: A New Text-to-SQL Benchmark for the Business Domain -- CORGI
+# CORGI: A New Text-to-SQL Benchmark for the Business Domain

 > **Agent Bain vs. Agent McKinsey: A New Text-to-SQL Benchmark for the Business Domain**